WhitmanCS370/sp24-lab13/README.md

             assert get_screen(app) == ["ab", "cd"]

 How did you approach this exercise?

+We changed the save function to return `False` in the `Move` class in `action.py`.

 Considering the advice of Ousterhout and others, what do you think about the abstractions that Wilson chose?

+We like the abstractions and the use of the `Action` abstract base class.

 ## Exercise 2: Line breaks